 The trial was announced in March 2021, but there have been delays.
 The reasons quoted for the delays were the need to calibrate and provide certification for the accuracy of the system.

 Gardai have said that prior to the installation of the Motorway Average Speed Safety System, compliance with the 120km/h motorway limit was below 70% – but during the pilot scheme, this has risen but remains below 90%.

 Transport Infrastructure Ireland (TII) said it had analysed speed data on the M7 corridor since 2017 and identified speeding as a significant issue, with some 40% of drivers exceeding the 120km/h speed limit on certain sections.

-Gardaí point out that speeding is typical of driver behaviour on low traffic volume sections of the motorway network throughout the country and while there are obvious dangers to this, this is also continuing in adverse weather conditions.
+Gardaí point out that speeding is typical of driver behaviour on low-traffic volume sections of the motorway network throughout the country.
+While there are obvious dangers to this, this is also continuing in adverse weather conditions.

 Average speed cameras work by recording your speed at two different points.
 They don’t capture your speed in a single flash.
 Instead, they’ll monitor your speed over a length of road.

 This is so people don’t slow down just before they see a camera and then speed up again afterwards.
 They help to keep the traffic flowing steadily instead of stopping and starting.